pauloborba/teaching-assistant-react/README.md

 3. Select "Launch Full Stack" from the dropdown
 4. Press F5 or click the play button

-This will start both the server and client simultaneously.
+This will start both the backend and frontend simultaneously.

 #### Option 2: Manual Start